interlay/monetary/docs/specification.md

 ## Serialization

-- Any monetary amount MUST be convertible to a string representation.
+- Any monetary amount MUST be convertible to a deterministic string representation.
+- Any monetary amount MUST be able to be decoded from its corresponding string representation.